Aebian/IAAsite/ReadMe.md

 ## Installation

-Put the .cs file and the .ini file in your GTA V scripts folder.
+Put the .dll file and the .ini file from the releases page in your GTA V scripts folder.
 Usually something like D:\Games\Steam\steamapps\common\Grand Theft Auto V\Scripts\
 Start the game.